 Oracle recommends using Oracle Clusterware to start and stop the database, and defining users in the data dictionary for other management.

-Before you relocate a database instance, you must ensure that the database service user is added to the wallet.
+If your operating system is Microsoft Windows, then before you relocate a database instance, you must ensure that the database service user is added to the wallet.
 Run

 crsctl query wallet -type OSUSER -allto check whether the database service user is in the wallet.
 If not, then run